cuiyongbo/hello-world/my_wiki/programmer_note/programming_pearls/cpp_notes.rst

 #.
 Mathlib collection

-   - Eigen[eigen]_ is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
+   - Eigen[#eigen_lib]_ is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.

 #.
 Frequently used data structure